 4. User-Friendly VPN for Torrenting – CyberGhost

 CyberGhost has been around for almost a decade and is among the few reputed services out there to perform P2P activities.
-It offers 7000+ servers in total, out of which plenty are optimized for P2P.
+It offers 7700+ servers in 90 countries in total, out of which plenty are optimized for P2P.

 Unlike Surfshark, it doesn’t support unlimited simultaneous connections, but seven simultaneous connections are also pretty useful.
 As a result, it is a worthy inclusion in our list for the best torrenting VPN services.